kerSone/mars/untitled/README.md

 User name: sa
 Password: password

-Swagger UI is available at (only deploying the application on IDE): http://{host}/swagger-ui/
+Swagger UI is available at (only deploying the application from IDE): http://{host}/swagger-ui/

 Endpoint available: